watterott/SilentStepStick/docu/FAQ.md

 Detailed information about the operating modes:
 [stealthChop](https://www.trinamic.com/technology/adv-technologies/stealthchop/) and
 [spreadCycle](https://www.trinamic.com/technology/adv-technologies/spreadcycle/).

-For most cases the **1/16 stealthChop** mode (TMC2100: CFG1=open, CFG2=open, CFG3=open) is suitable.
-If you have problems like step losses then you can use a higher current setting in stealthChop with automatic power-down (open/unconnected EN pin) or you can use the more powerful **1/16 spreadCycle** mode (TMC2100: CFG1=GND, CFG2=open, CFG3=open).

-#### Boards with USB Power Supply
-Only applicable for SilentStepSticks with variable 3-5V logic voltage (VIO):
-If you use a control board with USB power supply (like Arduino + RAMPS) then always ensure that the motor voltage (VM) is present, when you connect the board via USB.
-Otherwise the TMC2xxx is not powered via the internal voltage regulator and a high current can flow into VIO or the IOs and this can damage the internal logic.
-As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB.

-#### RAMPS 1.4 and RUMBA Notes
-For most cases (except the extruder) the **1/16 stealthChop** mode is suitable.
-On the SilentStepStick TMC2100 this mode is set when all CFG pins are open/unconnected.
-If you remove all jumpers (or open all switches) for MS1+MS2+MS3 on the RAMPS/RUMBA, then the SilentStepStick TMC2100 driver will be in **1/16 spreadCycle mode** (CFG1=GND, CFG2=open, CFG3=open), because there is a pull-down resistor on MS1 on the RAMPS.
-The pull-down is 100k and in most cases it will set the driver in spreadCycle mode correctly.
-However if there are problems then short CFG1 to GND or replace the resistor with one which is 30k or less.
-If you have not an original [RAMPS 1.4](http://reprap.org/wiki/RAMPS_1.4) or [RUMBA](http://reprap.org/wiki/RUMBA), then your schematics can be different and you have to check the MS-Pin configurations on you board.
-We recommend the TMC2100 SilentStepStick with 5V for RAMPS and RUMBA boards, because they use 5V logic.

 #### Infos and Installation Guides for 3D Printers
 * General: [English](http://reprap.org/wiki/TMC2100),